-Thank you so much for joining us on the first Testimony Tour of 2017.
+Thank you for joining us on the first Testimony Tour.
 We are excited to share with you our stories of ‘How we came to know Jesus.’
-You can continue with the tour by joining Natalie today from Milk and Honey Faith here.
+You can continue with the tour by joining Natalie from Milk and Honey Faith here.

 At twenty-one years old I was married with two young children.
 That was a year that not knowing Jesus was probably when I needed to know Him the most.

 My new marriage was based off of a faith that was created by man.
 I had married a man as part of an ultimatum.
-If I agreed to finally let our almost two year engagement come to an end, he would end the partying lifestyle that always ended with a result of him being gone for days at a time.
+I had to agree to finally let our almost two year engagement come to an end for him to end the partying lifestyle; which always ended with a result of him being gone for days at a time.

-I was fearful and emotionally and mentally exhausted.
-A forceful wall of anger was being built around me to guard me from emotions I never felt before, and yet there was always an inkblot of hope inside of me.
-My hurt never turned to pain or hate (although with the years of hurt I had already bared in the relationship, my friends at the time thought it should have), my hurt sat there in a puddle of tears that was always brought upon by the pleading for change.
-Change that I knew was possible.
+I was fearful, emotional, and mentally exhausted.
+A forceful wall of anger was being built around me to guard me from emotions I never felt before but there was still an inkblot of hope inside of me.
+My hurt never turned to pain or hate (although with the years of hurt I had already bared in the relationship, my friends at the time thought it should have); instead my hurt sat there in a puddle of tears that was always brought upon by the pleading for change.
+Change that I felt was possible.
 Change that I believed could be at any moment.

 After three years of marriage and going on to the fifth year of broken promises; I was on a constant rollercoaster of emotions and fears.
 Due to the exhaustion of it all my hope turned into a fierce warrior.
 There was no more time to sit in a puddle.
 It was time for a change and I just had to do it.

-I felt like attending that class was meant to be because it was exactly what I was dealing with.
-I was dealing with a spouse that dealt with addictions in many forms.
+I felt like attending the class was meant to be because it was exactly what I was dealing with.
+In secret, I was dealing with a spouse that dealt with addictions in many forms.

-I figured an entire plan in my head.
-I was finally going to understand every bit of emotion he was dealing with by listening to every person in the class as they expressed their journey of addiction and learn how to become a wife that can truly help him with compassion.
-That moment I truly believed God was on my side for the first time.
+I had figured out an entire plan in my head.
+I was going to understand every bit of emotion my husband was dealing with by listening to every person in the class as they expressed their journey of addiction.
+My intention was to learn how to become a wife that could help him with compassion.
+At that moment I believed God was on my side for the first time.
 I began to believe God had led me to a class that could help my husband and make him all better.

 But God is a humorous God.

-After 6 weeks of attending the bible study at the same time every single Wednesday, I gave my life to Christ in a class titled ‘Freedom’.
+After 6 weeks of attending the bible study, I gave my life to Christ in a class titled ‘Freedom’.

 I was no longer walking into the classroom with a plotted plan to save my husband and marriage.
-I sat through each class listening attentively to every member expressing their journey of becoming free from addictions that started early in their childhood, or that left them homeless, or without a family.
+I sat through each class listening attentively to every member expressing their journey of becoming free from addictions.
+Some stated it started early in their childhood, or how it left them homeless without a family.
 Their passion of knowing that Jesus was still their center, their healer, redeemer, and restorer was remarkable to me.

 Their desire to stay free and follow a man named Jesus began to rub off on me.
 I wanted to walk into a room with a smile just as they all did every week.
-I wanted to walk out confidently and return with testimonies about how the ones in their lives that had the most unforgiveness towards them began to see a difference in their life.
+Their confidence and eagerness to return to class with testimonies about how forgiveness was developing in their lives was intriguing me into their new lifestyle.

-I wanted to be saved, redeemed, free, and restored just like them.
+I was desiring to be saved.
+Redeemed.
+Free and restored just like them.

-Eight years ago in the ‘Freedom’ class I stood up from my chair and said the words of a salvation prayer that gave my life to Christ and I have been following Him since.
-Just like the old worship song, “Giving my life to Jesus was the best thing I ever did”; because of the peace I have in my life today, I truly do believe it was the best decision I ever made.
+Eight years ago in the ‘Freedom’ class I stood up from my chair to say the salvation prayer.
+I have been following Him since.
+Just like the old worship song, “Giving my life to Jesus was the best thing I ever did”, I truly believe it was the best decision I ever made.

 May the writings that you read in this upcoming week show you that Jesus is our redeemer.
 He is our comforter, healer, and peacemaker.
 He will restore and love unconditionally.